AllSides

 AllSides Technologies Inc. is an American company that estimates the perceived political bias of content on online written news outlets.
 AllSides presents different versions of similar news stories from sources it rates as being on the political right, left, and center, with a mission to show readers news outside of their filter bubble and expose media bias.
 AllSides was created by current owner and CEO John Gable.

 Focusing on online publications, AllSides rates sources on a five-point scale.
 Each source is ranked by unpaid volunteer editors, overseen by two staff members holding political biases different from each other.
 These crowd-sourced reviews are augmented by editorial reviews performed by staff members.
 Reassessments may be made based on like button results from crowd-sourced community feedback.
 AllSides uses these rankings to produce media bias charts listing popular sources.
-As of 2025, AllSides provides media bias ratings for over 1,400 media outlets and writers.
+As of 2026, AllSides provides media bias ratings for over 1,400 media outlets and writers.

 History

-AllSides was founded in 2012 by John Gable, a former Republican political aide turned Silicon Valley manager working at Netscape, and Scott McDonald, a software developer.

-In 2016, AllSides partnered with activist Joan Blades to launch a classroom program, AllSides for Schools, and has partnered with other organizations to provide programs such as Mismatch, a platform to connect users who differ politically and geographically.
+AllSides was founded in 2012 by John Gable, a former Republican political aide turned manager at Netscape and then Check Point where he met Scott McDonald, a software developer.
+In 2016, AllSides partnered with activist Joan Blades to launch a classroom program, AllSides for Schools, and partnered with other organizations to provide programs such as Mismatch, a platform to connect users who differ politically and geographically, or Biasly, a media analytics platform that provides real-time, article-level bias and reliability ratings.

+As of 2025, AllSides uses human reviewers and blind user surveys to do its ratings, though it was developing an AI tool called AllStances.
+Its staff have a range of political perspectives and backgrounds, with only a few journalists.
+As of 2025, the public benefit corporation was not yet profitable and claimed 'several million users' per month.
+Ground News uses it for its bias ratings without permission or paying for the ratings.
+It also offers services such as workshops and roundtables for groups from different political backgrounds as well as certifications for newsrooms.

 Content

 Rating system

 AllSides staff self-report their political leanings.
 In 2012, Gable stated that AllSides aims to highlight media bias in the United States and "show all the news from the left, center and right".
 As of 2021, AllSides is funded through paid memberships, one-time donations, media literacy training, and online advertisements, operating both for profit and a stated public mission.

-AllSides focuses only on online written content (not TV, radio, or podcasts like Ad Fontes Media).
-It rates sources on a left–right scale that is then grouped into five categories (left, leans left, center, leans right, and right) instead of a gradient which the company acknowledged sacrifices precision in favor of simplicity.
-AllSides posts these ratings alongside the articles it posts on its site.
+AllSides focuses only on online written content (not television, radio, or podcasts like Ad Fontes Media).
+It rates sources on a left–right scale that is then grouped into five categories (left, leans left, center, leans right, and right), which AllSides posts alongside the articles it posts on its site, instead of a gradient that the company acknowledged sacrifices precision in favor of simplicity.